snehaw01/Recommending-Restaurants-Tailored-Culinary-Recommendations-through-NLP-main/README.md

 2. Select your favorite restaurant from the dropdown menu.
 3. Explore the list of recommended restaurants based on similar user reviews.

-Happy Dining Exploration with TasteMatch!
+Happy Dining Exploration with FoodFinder!